zigbeer/zive/README.md

 <a name="Overview"></a>
 ## 1. Overview

-**zive** is a Class that helps you create a _ZigBee Application_, and it will handle all ZCL message for your _ZigBee Application_, with the need to deal with by yourself.
+**zive** is a Class that helps you create a _ZigBee Application_.
+With **zive**, you just need to prepare the ZCL Clusters of your _ZigBee Application_, and it will handle all ZCL messages automatically without the need to deal with by yourself.

 <br />